kacpertopol/kacpertopol.github.io/all.md

 * Solutions to exercises can be sent to <kacper.topolnicki@uj.edu.pl> from your university (!) e-mail address.
-* The title of the message must contain the word "hornswogglingrabidrabbit" surrounded by white spaces, the set, and exercise numbers.
+* The title of the message must contain the word "hornswogglingrabidrabbit" surrounded by white spaces, the set number, and exercise number.
 * The attachment  should have a `.zip` file with your program.
   * The `.zip` archive should unpack to a single directory with a bash script `run` that does all the work.